zakattack9/stockup/README.md

 - intraday graphs for stocks
 - hide stock data on scroll down (mobile)
 - ability to sort articles by recent date
+- add autoload new articles upon reaching end of article list

 *use ```git push heroku master```